infinimesh/infinimesh/docs/docs/quickstart.md

 ```
 The device is registered and the fingerprint of the certificate is returned.
 The platform uses this fingerprint to uniquely identify your device.
 ## Send data from the device
 To simulate the device, we use the mosquitto_pub client.
-You can use *ANY* MQTT client, e.g. eclipse paho.
+You can use any MQTT client, e.g. eclipse paho.
 ```
 mosquitto_pub --cafile /etc/ssl/certs/ca-certificates.crt --cert sample_1.crt --key sample_1.key -m '{"sample-datapoint" : 1337}' -t "shadows/<YOUR DEVICE ID>" -h mqtt.api.infinimesh.io  --tls-version tlsv1.2 -d -p 8883
 ```